Plans to reduce flood risk for passengers between Bristol and Exeter

 We plan to provide pedestrian access to the level crossing throughout the work via a temporary footbridge.
 We are working with Stagecoach, the local bus service provider, to ensure a suitable bus service is provided.
 A draft timetable for the 1B service between Bradninch and Cullompton is available below to download.

 Please note: that this draft may be subject to change.
 A final version will be published in advance of any road closure.

 We have undertaken a preliminary ecological appraisal for the scheme.
 Further surveys would be required prior to starting work, if our planning application is successful.
 Various mitigation measures would also be required during construction.

 The planning process

-We expect to submit our proposals to the local planning authority, Mid-Devon District Council, in late 2021.
+We submitted a planning application for the scheme to Mid Devon District Council on 15 December 2021.
 The formal planning process will allow you to submit your views and comments to the council for consideration before a decision is made.

 If you have any questions about the plans, you can send us an email at: email@example.com